Alreadytakenlol/shopping-cart/README.md

 You can test payment by card-number 4242-4242-4242-4242

+1.Clone and download the project

-1.Build a database named laravelshop
+2.Build a database

+3.check the env.

-2.php artisan migrate
+3.php artisan migrate

-3.php artisan db:seed
+4.php artisan db:seed

-That's all